golemfactory/task-api/README.md

   - Takes no arguments.
   - Returns a score which indicates how efficient the machine is for this type of tasks.
   - Shouldn't take much time (preferably less than a minute for medium range machines).
+- `AbortTask`
+  - Takes one argument: `task_id`.
+  - Will be called when the task is aborted by the user.
+Should perform any necessary cleanup.
 - `Shutdown`
   - Takes no arguments.
   - Should gracefully terminate the service.